kantlivelong/OctoPrint/docs/events/index.rst

    .. note::

       A copied file triggers this for its new path.
-A moved file first triggers ``FileRemoved`` for its original path and then ``FileAdded`` for the new one.
+A moved file will trigger ``FileMoved`` but for backwards compatbility it will also triggers ``FileRemoved`` for its original path and then ``FileAdded`` for the new one.

 FileRemoved
    A file has been removed from a storage.